Updated: Jan 26, 2022

 • Company name • Any DBA’s or aliases • Company address • Company phone • Date business started • Total employee count • Annual sales • All principals & titles • Describe line of business

-DISPUTE DEROGATORY INFORMATION FROM THE CREDIT REPORT • Log into D&B’s free iUpdate© portal at http://iUpdate.DnB.com • Click on the tab at the bottom to “Investigate Payment History” • Choose only the payments reported as negative (slow) payment history • Payments that are removed may return to the file within 45 days • Must re-dispute slow payments up to 3 times to request a permanent block • Incorrect payment history can only be removed, will not get corrected • Also dispute old liens, suits, judgments, and bankruptcies in iUpdate
+DISPUTE DEROGATORY INFORMATION FROM THE CREDIT REPORT • Log into D&B’s free DUNS Manager • Click on the tab for Payment Experiences • Choose any one payment that is reporting slow or past due • Check back periodically to make sure is is removed and that it stays off • Re-dispute slow payments up to 3 times • Incorrect payment history can only be removed, not corrected • Resolve old liens, suits, judgments and bankruptcies at the state level

 LESSON: Sometimes, something as simple as changing your bill payment habits or updating the data in your D&B file can make a huge difference in your company's potential to succeed.
 Don't shy away from making the necessary adjustments if they mean you can boost your creditworthiness ten fold.